 That’s what essentially happens in your organization when you do not have standardised processes.
 Every task regardless of how often you do it requires some rules and regulations that define the method to be followed, because having different approaches to various situations in a company translates into a lack of control.

-The goal of standardisation is to make sure that every action taken generates the desired result and process standardization ensures that your customer has the same experience with your company regardless of the channel or the location from which the customer interacts with your organization.
+The goal of standardisation is to make sure that every action taken generates the desired result and Process standardisation ensures that your customer has the same experience with your company regardless of the channel or the location from which the customer interacts with your organisation.

 What is Process Standardisation?